To Hell with the Devil (film)

-To Hell with the Devil (摩登天師 (Mo deng tian shi)) is a 1982 Hong Kong comedy horror film directed by John Woo.
+To Hell with the Devil is a 1982 Hong Kong comedy horror film directed by John Woo.

 Plot

 After being fired for not adhering strictly enough to church conventions, Reverend Ma dies in an accident and goes to purgatory on his way to Heaven, where he encounters the thief Flit who is on his way to Hell.
 Reverend Ma is sent back to Earth to live for another 36 years, while Flit is sent back to gather more souls.
 The two battle each other over the soul of a struggling musician named Bruce Lee.
 His crush Peggy gets mad at him for ruining her audition with pop star Rocky, and Peggy's mother won't let him propose to her because he is not rich.

 Rocky's agent steals a song Bruce Lee has written (but not registered with the copyright office) and Rocky records it first.
 Bruce Lee signs his soul over to Flit in exchange for three wishes.
 His first wish is to be famous for singing his own song and to have Peggy love him alone.
 His recording of his song outsells Rocky's, but Peggy feels trapped and leaves him.
 Bruce Lee uses his next wish to make Peggy perfectly obedient, but she also obeys orders spoken by others, leading to problems for Bruce Lee.
 His final wish is to give up everything and live a simple life with Peggy.
 Over the years, their poverty forces Peggy to unhappily give their children up for adoption.
-Bruce Lee goes back to Flit, who takes back the wishes and returns him to his hold life.
+Bruce Lee goes back to Flit, who takes back the wishes and returns him to his old life.

 Bruce Lee attempts to kill Rocky but fails to do so, then begs Flit to cancel the contract.
 Flit attempts to sacrifice him, but Reverend Ma battles with Flit until they destroy each other.
 Bruce Lee tears up the contract and marries Peggy, while Flit and Reverend Ma continue to battle as angels in Heaven.